Betty Reid Soskin: Career

 During World War II she worked as a file clerk for Boilermakers Union A-36, an all-black union auxiliary.
 Her main job was filing change of address cards for the workers, who moved frequently.

 In June 1945, she and her then husband, Mel Reid, founded Reid's Records in Berkeley, California, a small black-owned business specializing in Gospel music.
 They moved to Walnut Creek, California in the 1950s, where their children attended better public schools and an alternative private elementary and middle school called Pinel.
 The family encountered considerable racism, and she and her husband were subject to death threats after they built a home in the white suburb.
+The store closed in 2019.